 Heterosexist bias systematically limits what we know and imagine about the world as a result of conceptualizing human experience in strictly heterosexual terms.
 The term bias describes a prejudice against or an inclination toward some ideas or people over others, and as a result, bias creates prejudices within social structures, policies, and conventions.
-Heterosexism is a foundational system that oppresses nonheterosexuality is natural, universal, and therefore inevitable.
-In turn, sexualities and identities such as lesbian, gay, bisexual, transgender, and queer (LGBTQ) are assumed to not be natural, universal, or inevitable.
-As a result, heterosexism ignores, rejects, and stigmatizes nonheterosexual identities, behaviors, and relationships.
+Heterosexism is a foundational system that oppresses non-heterosexually identified individuals.
+Heterosexism stems from the assumption that heterosexuality is natural, universal, and therefore inevitable.
+In turn, sexualities and identities such as lesbian, gay, bisexual, trans, and queer (LGBTQ) are assumed to be not natural, not universal, and/or not inevitable.
+As a result, heterosexism ignores, rejects, and stigmatizes non-heterosexual identities, behaviors, and relationships.

-It is important to note that heterosexist bias does not rely on whether an individual considers him- or herself to be antigay or homophobic.
+It is important to note that heterosexist bias does not rely on whether an individual considers themselves to be anti-gay or homophobic.
 Rather than an individual's personal beliefs, heterosexism derives from implicit norms that are present in formal and informal social institutions.
-Paired with bias, heterosexism becomes a system of prejudicial attitudes against nonheterosexual individuals, behaviors, and relationships.
+Paired with bias, heterosexism becomes a system of prejudicial attitudes against non-heterosexual individuals, desires, behaviors, and relationships.

-The concept of heterosexism is often compared with or used in place of the concept of homophobia; however, there are important differences between the two concepts.
-Homophobia refers to a negative attitude or fear regarding nonheterosexual people.
+The concept of heterosexism is often compared with, or used in place of, the concept of homophobia; however, there are significant differences between the two concepts.
+Homophobia refers to a negative attitude or fear regarding non-heterosexual people.
 These negative attitudes and fears are held at an individual or interpersonal level.
-An example of homophobia would be using antigay slurs or calling something "gay" as an intentional form of denigration.
+An example of homophobia would be using anti-gay slurs or calling something "gay" as an intentional form of denigration.
 Homophobia involves intentionally prejudicial words, beliefs, and actions.
 Heterosexism, in contrast, involves a set of practices, norms, and conventions that may not be seen or intended to be prejudicial, but are prejudicial nevertheless.
 For example, whereas homophobia might be expressed through gay slurs, heterosexist bias might be expressed through school policies that do not punish gay slurs, thereby reinforcing homophobic attitudes in the classroom, school, family, and community.